em-shea/receive-ses-email/README.md

 For some background on this app, I wanted to find a way to handle inbound emails being sent to an SES domain for a project of mine, [Haohaotiantian](haohaotiantian.com).
 Haohaotiantian sends out daily emails to its subscribers from an SES email.
 I often receive bounce backs when people sign up to the service with a misspelled or otherwise invalid email.

-When I searched for how to handle inbound emails, all of the tutorials that I could find were just for the first step - automatically storing inbound emails in S3.
+When I searched for how to handle inbound emails, all of the tutorials that I could find were just for the first step - [automatically storing inbound emails in S3](https://aws.amazon.com/premiumsupport/knowledge-center/ses-receive-inbound-emails/).
 I set up an SNS notification to let me know when a new email was saved in S3, but I still needed to go to S3 and download the object to see what was in the email.
-This app automates the second step, providing you with at least a preview of what type of email message you have received.
+This app automates the second step, providing you with a preview of what type of email message you have received and (if it's a regular inbound email and not an error message) the email content.

 ## How it works: